NicolasCendron/SimpleLaravelContactList/README.md

 ## Next Steps: Solve Frotnend Cors Problem
-- I Tried setting up FrontEnd with Vite + Vue but Encountered CORS Problems
+- I Tried setting up FrontEnd with Vite + Vue but Encountered CORS Problems, It lists but dont Include
 - Should return to fix